Articles 10 Questions to Ask When Considering an IRA

-With a traditional IRA, you must start required minimum distributions (RMDs) at age 70½ or face a tax penalty.** With a Roth IRA, you don't have to make required minimum distributions during your lifetime.
+With a traditional IRA, you must start required minimum distributions (RMDs) at age 70½ or face a tax penalty.2 With a Roth IRA, you don’t have to make RMDs during your lifetime.

 Starting in 2015, you may roll over an IRA to another IRA only once each year, regardless of how many IRAs you own.
-Direct and indirect transfers from employer plans to IRAs are not limited.
+Direct and indirect transfers from employer plans to IRAs aren’t limited.

 10. Why open an IRA if I already have a 401(k)?